-If you received a qualifying distribution as a beneficiary after the participant's death, the participant must have reached age 591⁄2 before his or her death (or been born before 1936) for you to use this form for that distribution.
+Distributions upon death of the participant.
+If you received a qualifying distribution as a beneficiary after the plan participant's death, the participant must have been born before 1936 for you to use this form for that distribution.

-Distributions to Alternate

-Payees.- If you are the spouse or former spouse of a plan participant who reached age 591⁄2 by the date of the distribution (or was born before 1936) and you received a qualified lump-sum distribution as an alternate payee under a qualified domestic relations order, you can use Form 4972 to figure the tax on that income.

-If the distribution is a qualified distribution and the participant was born before 1936, you can use Form 4972 to make the 20% capital gain election and choose either the 5- or 10-year tax option to figure your tax on the distribution.
+Distributions to alternate payees.
+If you are the spouse or former spouse of a plan participant who was born before 1936 and you received a qualified lump-sum distribution as an alternate payee under a qualified domestic relations order, you can use Form 4972 to make the 20% capital gain election and use the 10-year tax option to figure your tax on the distribution.